 FAQs

-2. Are multi-strategy vaults safer than single-strategy vaults?
+1. Are multi-strategy vaults safer than single-strategy vaults?

-5. When should beginners use multi-strategy vaults?
+4. When should a beginner avoid multi-strategy vaults?

 Was this article helpful to you?
 Please tell us what you liked or didn't like in the comments below.